recalledz/project-start/README.md

 Jokers: Active abilities with cooldowns and limited slots.

-Traits: Late-game mechanics where enemies possess special traits (e.g., double damage, shields) that can be inherited by player cards.
+Traits: Late-game mechanics where enemies possess special traits (e.g., double damage, shields) that can be inherited by your disciples.

-Interactive Star Chart: Drag star nodes to rearrange upgrade paths in real time.
+Interactive Star Chart: Drag star nodes to rearrange upgrade paths for your disciples in real time.

 🧠 Tech Stack